I have something to admit.

 For anyone who needs music in their life and inside the helmet they use, having a Bluetooth motorcycle helmet is a game-changer.

 Another tech issue is cross-brand connectivity.
-The Sena Stryker that we’ve already looked at has a universal intercom so it can work with different Bluetooth helmets and budget brands, but not all Bluetooth helmets do, so you need to make sure you and your riding pals can connect and use your communication systems.
+The Sena Stryker that we’ve already looked at has a universal intercom so it can work with different Bluetooth helmets and budget brands.
+However, not all Bluetooth helmets have universal pairing.
+Whatever you buy, make sure you and your riding buddies can connect your communication systems together.

 Upgrading your Bluetooth Motorcycle Helmet